212: The Power of Love: Political uses

 Being released near the 2019 Indonesian general election and exploiting Aksi Bela Islam, this movie was used by Prabowo Subianto who was opposing Joko Widodo, the sitting president and his rival for the presidency.
 Prabowo himself endorsed the film and mandated his Great Indonesia Movement Party cadres to see the film.

 Islamic Defenders Front also voiced support for the film.
 The organization also endorsed their members to "white the cinema", mass attending the cinema to support their group and make a record "7 million people" attend the cinema.

 Despite subliminal political content of the film, the producers invited orphaned children to see the film freely.
 Although no regulation barred children from seeing political films, involvement of children in Aksi Bela Islam actions were notorious for exploiting children and including them as part of their mass.
 Child involvement in Islamist actions so severe, to the point that Indonesia Child Protection Commission criticized the actions, as involvement of children in politics is barred by the law (Law No. 35/2014 Re: Child Protection), and unlawful, but the commission cannot do anything due to mass, rampant, and gross violations.
 Child involvement in politics grossly neglected by Islamic Defenders Front, PA212, and other Islamic right-wing groups during Aksi Bela Islam and other Islamist events, largely based on public opinion shaping motives and nurturing seeds of future distrust to anyone who opposes the right-wing Islamists.

-Rejection

-In Manado and Palangka Raya, the film rejected by the local people and local mass organizations due to spreading inaccuracies and Islamism messages.
-Dayak cultural organizations in Central Kalimantan condemned the film as "propaganda" whitewashing the movement and its hidden Islamist agenda.